Privacy Policy

 In order to process your application, we will perform credit and identity checks on you with one or more credit reference agencies.
 This entails passing your personal data to the credit reference agencies and they will give us credit and ID information about you.
 When we carry out a search at the credit reference agencies, they will place a footprint on your credit file.
 A credit search may either be:

-Questions, comments and requests regarding this privacy policy are welcomed and should be addressed to dataprotection@strideup.co or Data Protection Officer StrideUp, Third Floor, 20 Old Bailey, London, United Kingdom, EC4M 7AN.
+Questions, comments, and requests regarding this privacy policy are welcome and should be addressed to our Data Protection Team at dataprotection@strideup.co or by telephone on 0203 376 8726 (for data protection enquiries only).
+You may also write to the team at: Data Protection Team, StrideUp, Third Floor, 20 Old Bailey, London, United Kingdom, EC4M 7AN.